sarasabino/Accident_Rate_Project/README.md

 ## Conclusions

 On the table below we can see a summary of all the results obtained in each model that has been performed.
-As we can see the best results were achieve by the Decision Tree algorithms and the Neuronal Networks.
+The best results were achieved by the Decision Tree algorithms and the Neuronal Networks.
 The worse result was obtained by the Logistic Regression model.

 ```